bbilger/jrestless/README.md

 ## Usage Example

-All examples can be found in a separate repository: https://github.com/bbilger/jrestless-examples
+All examples, including the following one, can be found in a separate repository: https://github.com/bbilger/jrestless-examples

 ### AWS Usage Example